TelefonicaTC2Tech/golium/test/acceptance/README.md

 ## Structure

-The examples contains the following directories:
+The examples folder contains the following directories:

 - `features`.
 Features for the test suite in BDD.
 - `environments`.
 It contains the configuration for each environment in a specific yml file.
 This directory is configured with the environment variable: `DIR_ENVIRONMENTS`.